Learn together. Explore your passions. Develop lifelong relationships.

 Building a strong community is key to the Honors College experience.
-No matter what happens, the Honors College plans to host events that will enable students, both on- and off- campus, to engage with their Honors peers and faculty and build a sense of community virtually.
+No matter whether you are online or in-person, the Honors College helps you build a sense of community with other students, your faculty, and even alumni.

 Regardless of which Learning Community you join, as a first year student, you will: